 •If your reptile is weak and not eating but is warm, minimize handling.

-•If your reptile has a prolapse (something hanging out of vent or rear) keep exposed tissues moist with contact lens solution or sterile lubricant (ie. KY jelly), place pet on moist paper towels.
+•If your reptile has a prolapse (something hanging out of vent or rear) keep exposed tissues moist with sterile saline contact lens solution or sterile water-based lubricant (ie. KY jelly), place pet on moist paper towels.

 •If your reptile is paralyzed confine to a small enclosure and do not handle him or her.

-If you have an emergency after business hours, please call us at 843-216-8387 and leave a message.
+If you have an emergency after business hours, please call us at 843-216-8387.
+If one of our experienced technicians does not answer your call immediately, please leave a message and your phone number.
 If your call is not returned in a timely fashion and you do not feel that you can stabilize your pet at home, please contact one of the Emergency Clinics in the area.
 Please note that Emergency Clinic fees are significantly higher than standard veterinary care fees.
 While not specialized in the care of avian and exotic patients, these clinics can provide some basic necessary supportive care.
 The veterinarian on duty will notify us of your emergency and refer you to us for follow-up care.

 Mount Pleasant Emergency Veterinary Clinic